itsthechad/ar-restaurant-menu/README.md

 1. The app should run on your device.

 # Setup your AR target image
-The app currently triggers of a visual target, meaning no AR objects will appear until the app finds that target.
+The app currently triggers off a visual target, meaning no AR objects will appear until the app finds that target.
 Go to `ar-restaurant-menu/app/data/media/img/` and print out the `ar-marker.png` image on a standard 8.5x11 piece of paper.
 The image should print to a width of about 18.75cm.
 If it's larger or smaller, I suggest updating the target size in `ARController.js` to match the width of the image in your printout.
 The accuracy of this width greatly affects the stability of the AR.

 # Play with the app
 * When the app first starts, it directs you to find your "plate".
 Point the camera at the AR target image, and the first menu item should appear.
+If it doesn't, try moving the camera around to get the target image more in the frame or more straight on.
 * Swipe left or right to view different items within the current category.
 * Swipe up or down to change categories.

+# Still todo:
+* Adding quality 3d food models
+* Tapping on an item to view details, nutritional info, etc.
+* Incorporating other AR elements like animated characters on the table or an AR portal with a view into the restaurant's kitchen
+* Lots of polishing - more instructions, more animations, better UI
+* Perhaps remove the need for a plate/target.

 # References
 This project was cobbled together using the following sources and guides: